What Are Common Symptoms of Autoimmune Disease?

 Autoimmune disease happens when the body’s natural defense system can’t tell the difference between your own cells and foreign cells, causing the body to mistakenly attack normal cells.
 There are more than 80 types of autoimmune diseases that affect a wide range of body parts.

-The most common autoimmune diseases in women are:
+Common autoimmune diseases in women include:

 - Rheumatoid arthritis, a form of arthritis that attacks the joints